Kim Kardashian Wants To Be Khloé Kardashian's Doula In The Delivery Room

 As the entire world knows by this point, Khloé is pregnant with her first child.
-Fortunately for the awesome auntie, she has mom-of-three Kim in her corner.
+Fortunately for the awesome auntie, she has mum-of-three Kim in her corner.

 Advertisement